-Based on the interpretation of "Information Technology Governance, Risk, and Compliance in Healthcare (Second Edition)," special thanks to Teacher Wang Anyu for his careful guidance.
+Based on the interpretation of "Information Technology Governance, Risk, and Compliance in Healthcare (Second Edition)," this article is written with special thanks to Professor Wang Anyu for his careful guidance.

 Also, thanks to friends Breeder Brother and Steve for their help.